psilentrain1/jmdm-apps-tickr/README.md

 _Tickr_ is a simple, lightweight app to track the performance of stocks.

-_Note:_ This app was created as a personal project and does not _yet_ provide real-time data
+_Note:_ This app was created as a personal project and does not _yet_ provide real-time data.

 ## Getting Started